Advice and Mentoring

 Prospective interns are urged to apply for all eligible sources of funding, for example, the OCS Independent Internships and Volunteer Opportunities, the Goldman Internship Travel Grant, or other funding sources.

 Central Bank of Armenia

 Research internships will involve research on a variety of economic questions, with a degree of flexibility to accommodate interns' own research interests.
 Undergraduate, graduate, and professional school students with excellent research and writing skills are eligible to apply.
 The working language at the CBA is English; knowledge of Armenian or Russian is helpful, but not required.
 Interns will be matched with projects appropriate to their level of preparation; general economics coursework (Ec 10) is sufficient for some topics.
-The CBA also welcomes applications from students with strong quantitative skills for data analysis projects.
+Students with strong quantitative skills will be considered for data analysis projects.
+Advanced students of economics, computer science, applied mathematics, and statistics are especially welcome to apply.
 For more information, please download this brochure about the CBA internship program.

 Internships in Tbilisi, Georgia, are expected to last 8-9 weeks and take place during June and July.
 Please see below for selected host organizations or download the complete list of Tbilisi internships.
 If your interests are not represented here, please contact Donna Griesenbeck.

 - Analysis of raw data from interviews, focus groups, etc.

 - Data collection and publishing (especially survey data)

 - Training in research methods

 - Best practices for government policy toward minorities